Dual curvature measures for log-concave functions

 In the dual Brunn-Minkowski theory, the central geometric invariants are known as \emph{dual quermassintegrals}.
-Let $q=1, \cdots, n$ and $K$ be a convex body that contains the origin in its interior.
+Let $q=1, \cdots, n$, and $K$ be a convex body that contains the origin in its interior.
 As Lutwak \cite{MR963487} showed, up to a constant multiple, the $q$-th dual quermassintegral $\widetilde{V}_q(K)$ can be defined as the average of lower-dimensional sectional areas of $K$ with $q$-dimensional subspaces:

 where $G(n,q)$ is the Grassmannian manifold containing all $q$-dimensional subspaces of $\rn$ and the integration is with respect to the Haar measure.
 Dual quermassintegrals have integral representations (see \eqref{eq 91}) which warrant the immediate extension to $q\in \mathbb{R}$.
-Note that with the exception of the special case $q=n$---when the dual quermassintegral is simply volume, the $q$-th dual quermassintegral is generally \emph{not} invariant under translation of $K$.
+Note that with the exception of the special case $q=n$, when the dual quermassintegral is simply volume, the $q$-th dual quermassintegral is generally \emph{not} invariant under translations of $K$.

 A major question answered in the landmark work \cite{MR3573332} (and subsequently \cite{MR3783409}) by Huang-LYZ was the differentiability of $\widetilde{V}_q$.
-In particular, it was shown that if $K$ is a convex body that contains the origin in its interior, then
+In particular, it was shown that if $K$ is a convex body in $\rn$ such that the origin is an interior point and $L$ is a compact convex subset of $\rn$, then

 Here the geometric measure $\widetilde{C}_q(K,\cdot)$ is known as the $q$-th \emph{dual curvature measure} of $K$.
-In fact, there is naturally an $\L_p$ version of \eqref{eq 92} that leads to the $(p,q)$-dual curvature measure introduced in \cite{MR3783409} and the measure $\frac{1}{h_K(v)}d\widetilde{C}_q(K,v)$ is nothing but the $(1,q)$-dual curvature measure.
+In fact, there is naturally an $L_p$ version of \eqref{eq 92} that leads to the $(p,q)$-dual curvature measure introduced in \cite{MR3783409} and the measure $\frac{1}{h_K(v)}d\widetilde{C}_q(K,v)$ is nothing but the $(1,q)$-dual curvature measure.
 The ``1'' here stands for the fact that the sum $K+t\cdot L$ is the classical Minkowski sum, or, the $l^1$ sum of support functions of $K$ and $L$.